bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

        4,203170924 seconds time elapsed
 </pre>

-The autovectorized result of our microkernel isn't too shabby.
+The autovectorized result of our microkernel isn’t too shabby.
-There's some good news here.
+There’s some good news here.
 Our code is maxing out the one core pretty well.
-Relatively few cycles idle, so we're doing something right.
+Relatively few cycles idle, so we’re doing something right.
 It should be no surprise that OpenBLAS uses fewer instructions, they probably emit them with a bit more care!
 (Hand coded assembly.)

-Our code can be a good fallback for the cases that OpenBLAS doesn't handle, in particular the general stride cases.
+Our code can be a good fallback for the cases that OpenBLAS doesn’t handle, in particular the general stride cases.

 ## Desserts